Gokulsuresh027/Hotel-SeaPearl-Selenium-Automation/README.md

 ---

-## ⭐ About This Repository
+## ⭐ About This Project

-This project is part of my Software Testing portfolio and demonstrates my ability to design, develop, and execute automated UI test scripts using Selenium WebDriver and TestNG while following automation testing best practices.
+This project is part of my Software Testing portfolio and demonstrates practical experience in designing and executing automated test scripts using Selenium WebDriver and TestNG for a real-world web application.